helios-ag/Silex-SwiftMailer-Email-Sending-Example/README.md

-This example app shows how to send e-mail messages using SwiftMailer library.
+This example app shows how to send e-mail messages using SwiftMailer library with SwiftMailer extension, that available with Silex.